 Case Study 2

-Skimune®Cosm is specifically designed for use in the cosmetic industry and can detect tissue damage resulting from cytokine release from stimulated immune cells in response to cosmetic actives or compounds.
+Skimune®Cosm is specifically designed for studying sensitisation of compounds used in the cosmetic industry.
+The assay can detect tissue damage resulting from cytokine release from stimulated immune cells in response to cosmetic actives or compounds.
+Our human in vitro skin tests offer a non-animal alternative testing platform for safety assessment

-Our client is involved in development of cosmetics using natural ingredients.
+Our client was involved in the development of cosmetics using natural ingredients.
 Alcyomics was engaged to help generate human safety data and assess any potential adverse immune responses of a novel product (product X) prior to first use in man.

 Product X had been developed for topical application, therefore the effect of repeat dosage of product X was investigated in the presence of immune cells.
 Alcyomics demonstrated that this product had the potential to cause an adverse immune response and therefore not safe in its present formulation for human application.
 For this client we also provided T cell proliferation assays which correlated with, and confirmed, the Skimune®Cosm results.